Geoff Blum

 Geoffrey Edward Blum (born April 26, 1973) is an American former professional baseball infielder in Major League Baseball who played for the Montreal Expos, Houston Astros, Tampa Bay Devil Rays, San Diego Padres, Chicago White Sox and Arizona Diamondbacks.
 He is currently the TV color analyst for the Houston Astros.

 Early life

+He was born in Redwood City but grew up in Chino where he played baseball in Chino.
+Chino High retired his number - #11 - in a ceremony where he credited "...his father for instilling in him the love of the game and his mother for taking him to practices and games."

 Before becoming a professional baseball player, he majored in sociology at the University of California, Berkeley and played for the California Golden Bears baseball team.
 In 1993, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League and was named a league all-star.

 Professional career

 Montreal Expos

 He began his professional career when he was selected in the seventh round of the 1994 amateur draft by the Montreal Expos.
 During his time with the Expos, he spent the winter of 1995 in the Australian Baseball League with the Hunter Eagles.

 Houston Astros

 On March 12, 2002, after playing in Montreal for three years, he was traded to the Houston Astros in exchange for Chris Truby.